stuartmcalpine/myADS/README.md

 myads check --verbose
 ```

-- **Deep check** to find papers where the author appears in any position (not just first author):
+- **Deep check** to find co-authored papers not captured by ORCID search (uses name matching):

 ```bash
 myads check --deep --author-id 1
 ```

-The deep check will prompt you to confirm each candidate paper.
+This finds papers where the author appears at any position but the ORCID isn't attached in ADS, or for authors without ORCID who want to track co-authored work.
+You'll be prompted to confirm each candidate paper.
 Papers you reject are remembered, so you won't be asked again.
 To reset this memory:

 ```bash
 myads clear-rejected --author-id 1
 ```

+**Note:** During `myads check`, you may be prompted to remove papers that exist in your local database but are no longer found in ADS results.
+This typically happens when author metadata is corrected in ADS, ORCIDs are updated, or papers are retracted.
+Answer 'n' to keep the paper if you know it's yours, or use `myads ignore` to exclude it from tracking.

 ### Generate a Citation Report